ln2t/cvrmap/README.md

 ```

 Notes:
+- the exact `cvrmap` command might depend on the installation option you choose.
 - the `--fmriprep_dir` option can be ommitted if the fMRIPrep derivatives are located in `/path/to/bids_dir/derivatives/fmriprep`.
 - if the BOLD taskname is not `gas`, you must add `--taskname your_task_name`.
 - if you want the outputs in another space, and if this space was included in the fMRIPrep call, you must add `--space your_custom_space`.
 The default space is `MNI152NLin6Asym`.